TimelessBeing/battle_for_eden/rules.md

 They then leave at least 1 troop on the center of their territory (which stays behind to occupy it), place the rest near the frontier, and play a unit card from their hand to start the battle.
+At least 1 troop must be sent to the frontier, otherwise the player is not allowed to start the battle.

 To create a battle on 2 fronts, the player proceeds similarly, choosing 2 frontiers, leaving troops behind on the attacking territories,